Part V

 Chapter 27: Tides of the Flesh

-The body is not a static machine, but a dynamic ecosystem—a landscape of shifting weather, rising tides, and turning seasons.
+The body is not a static machine, but a timed system of surges, lulls, and recovery.

-Central to this dynamism is the endocrine system, the network of glands that orchestrates the symphony of our mood, energy, and desire.
-In the scientific world, we speak of hormones.
-On the Path of the Dragon, we speak of Tides across the Energetic Bodies.
+Central to this dynamism is the endocrine system, the network of glands and messengers that shapes mood, energy, appetite, libido, sleep, and stress tolerance.
+In science, we speak of hormones.
+On the Path of the Dragon, we speak of tides across the Five Energetic Bodies.

 Beneath these metaphors, stress hormones such as cortisol are coordinated by the hypothalamic–pituitary–adrenal (HPA) axis—a conversation between brain and glands that mobilizes you when your system perceives threat.

-When that axis is jolted repeatedly without enough recovery, the Heat of Action cluster below can stay chronically lit.
+When that axis is jolted repeatedly without enough recovery, the cortisol/adrenaline furnace can stay stoked.

-To walk this path is to stop fighting the weather.
+To walk this path is to stop demanding sameness from a cyclical organism.

 No app, no chart, and no book knows the terrain better than the one who lives inside it.